 Further details about the national lockdown in England are available here.

-Sport England have a helpful Q&A section here which is broken down into steps one and two.
+Sport England have a helpful Q&A section here which is broken down into steps one, two and three.